 Belvès is a very pretty medieval town in southwestern France.
 I always think of it as being in the Dordogne but recently it became part of a new commune, Pays-de- Belvès.
 The closest city is Bordeau.

 A selection of my jewelry and home decor items reside in this lovely shop.

-For the 2109 season I am designing some reverse necklaces: A gorgeous type of accessory that is both funky and unexpected and, since an exposed back is a summer fashion for my friend and Terre Sauvage's owner, Ondine, it's only appropriate that the reverse necklace is included in my collection A green butterfly will be a feature of some of these necklaces and will sit between the wearer's shoulder blades.
+For the 2109 season I am designing some reverse necklaces: A gorgeous type of accessory that is both funky and unexpected and, since an exposed back is a summer fashion for my friend and Terre Sauvage's owner, Ondine, it's only appropriate that the reverse necklace is included in my collection.
+Dragonflies and butterflies will be a feature of some of these necklaces and will sit between the wearer's shoulder blades.
 The necklace will be adjustable as well as reversible.
 Here is the uncured cane - the "out of focus" look will not be present in the finished piece and is due to my impatience.

 Ondine has spent a lot of time and energy in getting together a global collection they have named ZIMWABI -SABI.
 Wabi sabi is a blend of two concepts: wabi is about living in tune with nature and it’s focused on the art of simplicity.
 Sabi is about beauty and natural cycles of growth and death.
 When combined, wabi and sabi unite to create a feeling of serenity and harmony.
 The original design concept came from an Italian fashion designer, the manufacturing expertise in handling recycled or sustainable materials came from Zimbabwean artisans and Ondine has supplied much of the organizing muscle.
 I will design some simple pendants featuring patterns found in the earth's cycle - from emergence to decay.

 Note that this shop opens for "the Season".
 You can contact them through their facebook page.